mbraekman/mbraekman.github.io/_posts/2021-04-27-APIM Generate SAS-token.md

 ![Create a new endpoint](../../../../img/posts/azure-apim-generate-sas-token/create-new-generate-blob-sas-endpoint.png)

-Since the client will need to be able to provide the name of the blob and the name of the container in which the blob is located, the following template-parameters have to be added.
+Since the client will need to be able to provide the name of the blob and the name of the container in which the blob is located, the following template parameters have to be added.

 ![Endpoint query parameters](../../../../img/posts/azure-apim-generate-sas-token/create-new-generate-blob-sas-endpoint-template-parameters.png)